 94.7 FM WMAS on-air personalities, led by the Kellogg Krew featuring Chris Kellogg, Dina McMahon and Lopez, continued with their regular radio formats throughout the day interspersed with live and taped interviews featuring young patients and their families, as well as staff, from Baystate Children’s Hospital.

 “Some of our most generous donors this year were families who once had a child in Baystate Children’s Hospital.
-Their donations are a testament to the wonderful care they received while at the hospital and the true spirit of their caregivers,” said Kellogg.
+Their donations are a testament to the wonderful care they received while at the hospital and the true spirit of their caregivers,” Kellogg said.

 Another highlight of the Radiothon was the tremendous response from the community as Change Heroes – area businesses, organizations, schools and individuals – who have to date collected over $20,000 as part of the Radiothon.
 The Change Hero fundraising competition continues through March 31 with any individual Change Hero raising $100 or more having their name entered into a drawing to win a prize package from Walmart.
 Also, the top fundraising school will receive a $1,000 prize compliments of Pioneer Valley Credit Union.